 Wherever you are in the Bay of Islands, there are plenty of things to do, so make sure you allow enough time to come sailing, swim with the dolphins, visit Cape Reinga (Wiarua Rerenga) or head over to the stunning West Coast to see Tane Mahuta and the stunning sand dunes.
 On the way up or back, allow enough time to Dive the Poor Knights, one of the best diving spots in the world.

-For more information about the various areas, check out where to stay.
+For more information about the various towns and accommodation options, check out where to stay.

 The most important thing to remember is allow enough time!
 Too many people arrive with just a day to see it all – and invariably they are disappointed.